Destiny 2: How to unlock the Gjallarhorn exotic rocket launcher and its catalyst

 In order to acquire the catalyst, you're going to need to do another run of the Grasp of Avarice dungeon.
 However, this time there's a twist.
 There are three Reaver Vandal enemies spread out through the dungeon, which when damaged will drop an exotic engram that grants you the temporary Burden by Riches debuff.
 Each time you encounter one of the Reaver Vandals you need to acquire the Burden by Riches debuff and then remove it by opening a nearby chest before the Burden by Riches timer runs out and you die.

-The short video below from Newo shows where to find the Reaver Vandals and their corresponding chests.
+The short video below from Ehroar shows where to find the Reaver Vandals and their corresponding chests.

 Note that for the last chest, which is placed on top of a Fallen building, the timing is pretty tight so you'll need to book it.
 Dunk the burden in all three chests and you'll be rewarded with the catalyst.
 As is always the case with catalysts, it now needs to be finished, which requires getting a bunch of kills (400, by our reckoning) using Gjallarhorn.
 The usual kill farming spots will work, such as the Thrallway area of the Shattered Throne Dungeon, grinding the start of the Shuro Chi encounter in the Last Wish raid, or completing waves of Altars of Sorrow on the Moon.